-- denomination-a group of religious congregations with a specific name not found in the Bible, united under a specific set of beliefs, and governed by some kind of council.
+- denomination-a group of religious congregations which are not found in the Bible, united under a specific set of beliefs, and governed by some kind of council.
 Since no denominations are found in the New Testament, this is not a Bible word. - fellowship-sharing interests, ideals, or experiences; that love which fills Christians' hearts for one another. - fornication-sexual sin; having a sexual relationship without being married.